Hey Kids (Start Here)

 It had been that unsteady, backward step that had initiated the entire unfortunate episode.

-There had been something unfit, something prey-like, something unconsciously vulnerable about the way the man had moved that had, instead of triggering sympathy, triggered something else.
+There’d been something unfit, something prey-like, something unconsciously vulnerable about the way the man had moved that had, instead of triggering sympathy, triggered something else.

-His memory of the darkened kitchen is painfully sharp, painfully full of the need to drive forward, his muscles tensing, his hands open, his fingers arced as if they ended in claws rather than in nails.
+His memory of the darkened kitchen is painfully sharp, painfully full of a need to drive forward, his muscles tensing, his hands open, his fingers arced as if they ended in claws rather than in nails.

 That cannot happen again.